 Please do not use smart phones, laptops or other electronic devices during class.
 I understand many of you like to follow the lecture and take notes on your laptop.
-As an alternative, I suggest you print out the presentation for each lecture (which is or will be posted in NYU Classes under the tab for its specific date) and bring it with you to class.
+As an alternative, I suggest you print out the presentation for each lecture and bring it with you to class.